 For a successful visit:

-We recommend 1 adult supervisor for every 5 children
+We recommend one adult supervisor for every five children.

 Due to heavy demands for our programs, cancellations must be made at least two weeks in advance.
 Extreme weather conditions are the exception.